History of AEK Athens F.C.: 1994–95 season

-AEK decided to make a transfer excess in order to achieve a great course in the Champions League and signed Christos Kostis, Dimitris Saravakos, Temur Ketsbaia and Nikos Kostenoglou, while Dionysis Chiotis was promoted from the academies.
+AEK decided to make a significant investment in the squad in order to enter the Champions League group stage and signed Christos Kostis, Dimitris Saravakos, Temur Ketsbaia and Nikos Kostenoglou, while Dionysis Chiotis was promoted from the academies.
 Alexis Alexandris, Tasos Mitropoulos, Frank Klopas and Zoran Slišković departed from the club.

-The season did not start well for the team, as they were defeated in the Super Cup at the hands of Panathinakos.
-AEK became the first Greek club that participated in the newly formed group stage of the Champions League, after eliminating Rangers with wins at both legs.
-There, they were eliminated finishing third behind Ajax and Milan, who both made it to the final, but above Casino Salzburg.
-AEK were not able to bear the weight of the consecutive games both in Greece and Europe and eventually finished 5th.
+The season did not start well for the team, as they were defeated in the Super Cup by Panathinakos.
+AEK became the first Greek club to participate in the newly formed Champions League group stage, after eliminating Rangers with wins at both legs.
+There, they were eliminated after finishing third behind Ajax and AC Milan, who both reached the final, but above Casino Salzburg.
+AEK struggled to cope with the demands of the consecutive games both in Greece and Europe and eventually finished 5th.
 In the Cup they reached the final facing Panathinaikos for a second consecutive season.
 The match ended 0–0 and was led in extra time, where the greens won the trophy.

 The duo of Melissanidis-Karras sold their shares to the businessman, Michalis Trochanas.